Keyboard shortcuts

 Running a Program

 After building and transpiling a program, you can execute it using the run command.
-The run command has the following arguments:
+For example, you can call:

 cargo openvm run